Peaceful School is currently hiring for the following positions:

 · Computer and social media literate include basics in Microsoft Word, Excel, PowerPoint, Outlook and on-line media social media platforms.

 Position is full-time, 12 months, M-F, working 40 hours per week.
 Day-to-day schedule will be determined based on hours of the program and demands.
 The position will require evening and weekend availability to conduct events and meet with parents and community stakeholders outside of the typical workday schedule.
 The position is located in Syracuse, NY.
-Peaceful Schools is offering a competitive salary, generous time-off, Simple IRA (with a match up to 3% – fully vested upon entering the plan), medical, vision, and dental insurance, training and ongoing support throughout the summer and school year.
+Peaceful Schools is offering a competitive salary, generous time-off, 401(k) (with an employer match up to 4%) employer paid life insurance, medical, vision, and dental insurance, training and ongoing support throughout the summer and school year.

 Interested applicants should submit a resume and cover letter to hiring@peacefulschools.com.
 Please highlight your youth development or other community-based experience in your letter.
 All applicants will receive a confirmation email upon receipt.
 Peaceful Schools is an Equal Opportunity Employer.
 Must be authorized to work in the U.S. We do not sponsor or take over sponsorship of employment Visa.